Transform data from an SAP ODP source using the SAP CDC connector in Azure Data Factory or Azure Synapse Analytics

 ① Azure integration runtime ② Self-hosted integration runtime

-This SAP CDC connector leverages the SAP ODP framework to extract data from SAP source systems.
+This SAP CDC connector uses the SAP ODP framework to extract data from SAP source systems.
 For an introduction to the architecture of the solution, read Introduction and architecture to SAP change data capture (CDC) in our SAP knowledge center.

 The SAP CDC connector supports basic authentication or Secure Network Communications (SNC), if SNC is configured.